-2020-21 was the 11th year of a 25-year PFI contract for the construction, maintenance and operation of two fire stations in Pegswood and West Hartford.
+2020-21 was the eleventh year of a twenty-five year PFI contract for the construction, maintenance and operation of two fire stations in Pegswood and West Hartford.
 The Council has the right under the Agreement to use the stations for the provision of the Fire and Rescue Services.